-- User PC: - Requests that the MFP print documents and send facsimile messages.
-It can also received scanned data and image data stored to the MFP. - Mail server, FTP server, NetWare server: It is possible to send image data scanned by the MFP to a mail server, FTP server or NetWare server. - Public telephone line: Carries out transfer and receipt of facsimile messages.
+- User PC:

+Requests that the MFP print documents.
+It can also received scanned data and image data stored to the MFP.

+Mail server, FTP server, NetWare server: It is possible to send image data scanned by the MFP to a mail server, FTP server or NetWare server.

 A firewall is installed between the internal network and the external network in order to protect the devices connected to the internal network.
-In addition, public telephone lines can only be used for transmission/reception of facsimile messages.
-It is not possible to use those lines to invade the MFP or internal network.